 First, we’ll examine precisely what nylon carpet is and your different nylon carpet options.
 From there we’ll take a deep dive into all the pros and cons of nylon carpet, from the highs to the lows.
 Then we’ll compare it to other synthetic carpets, and round things out by sharing some of our favorite nylon carpet brands.

 You’ll learn a lot, we promise.
-So, are you ready?
-Let’s jump in!
+But are you just looking for our favorite carpet brand?

 Nylon is a man-made material that’s used to make many products.
 Technically speaking, it’s actually a type of plastic—which may feel a little surprising given that it’s one of the most comfortable types of carpet you can buy!